Create a function app from the Azure portal

-Azure Function Apps uses the Azure App Service infrastructure.
-This topic shows you how to create a function app in the Azure portal.
+This topic shows you how to use Azure Functions to create a function app in the Azure portal.
 A function app is the container that hosts the execution of individual functions.
-When you create a function app in the App Service hosting plan, your function app can use all the features of App Service.

 Create a function app

-Azure Functions has two different service plans: Consumption plan and App Service plan.
-The Consumption plan automatically allocates compute power when your code is running, scales-out as necessary to handle load, and then scales-in when code is not running.
-The App Service plan gives your function app access to all the facilities of App Service.
-You must choose your service plan when your function app is created, and it cannot currently be changed.
+Azure Functions has three different service plans: Consumption plan, Premium plan, and Dedicated (App Service) plan.
+You must choose your service plan when your function app is created, and it cannot subsequently be changed.
 For more information, see Choose an Azure Functions hosting plan.

 Storage account requirements

-When creating a function app in App Service, you must create or link to a general-purpose Azure Storage account that supports Blob, Queue, and Table storage.
+When creating a function app, you must create or link to a general-purpose Azure Storage account that supports Blob, Queue, and Table storage.
 Internally, Functions uses Storage for operations such as managing triggers and logging function executions.
 Some storage accounts do not support queues and tables, such as blob-only storage accounts, Azure Premium Storage, and general-purpose storage accounts with ZRS replication.
 These accounts are filtered out of from the Storage Account blade when creating a function app.

 When using the Consumption hosting plan, your function code and binding configuration files are stored in Azure File storage in the main storage account.
 When you delete the main storage account, this content is deleted and cannot be recovered.